falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 	Writer() io.Writer
 }
 ```
 Event data can either be read or written through the standard `io.SeekReader` and `io.Writer` interfaces, returned by the `Reader()` and `Writer()` methods respectively.
-The SDK hides behind these interface all the safety and optimzation mechanisms.
+The SDK hides behind these interfaces all the safety and optimization mechanisms.

 For source plugins, a reusable batch of `sdk.EventWriter`s is automatically allocated in each source plugin instance after the `Open()` method returns.
-This slab-allocator creates reusable event data by using the deafault `sdk.DefaultBatchSize` and `sdk.DefaultEvtSize` constants.
+This slab-allocator creates reusable event data by using the default `sdk.DefaultBatchSize` and `sdk.DefaultEvtSize` constants.
 Developers can override the automatic allocation to define batches of arbitrary sizes in the `Open()` method, by calling the `SetEvents()` method on the newly opened plugin instance before returning it.
 The reusable event batch can be created with the `sdk.NewEventWriters` function, that takes the event data size and batch size as arguments.
 ```go
 func NewEventWriters(size, dataSize int64) (EventWriters, error)
 ```